guy-black/plfa/src/plfa/part1/Induction.lagda.md

 Reading the chain of equations in the inductive case of the proof, the top and bottom of the chain match the two sides of the equation to be shown, and reading down from the top and up from the bottom takes us to the simplified equation above.
-The remaining equation does not follow from simplification alone, so we use an additional operator for chain reasoning, `_≡⟨_⟩_`, where a justification for the equation appears within angle brackets.
+The remaining equation, does not follow from simplification alone, so we use an additional operator for chain reasoning, `_≡⟨_⟩_`, where a justification for the equation appears within angle brackets.
 The justification given is: